-I am a Lecturer in the Reading, Language and Literature Program at Wayne State University’s College of Education.
-I teach courses in children’s literature and literacy at the undergraduate and graduate levels.
-My doctoral studies at Michigan State University focus on children’s literature, teacher education and the intersections of Literature, Library Science, and Literacy.
+I am an Assistant Professor of Children’s and Young Adult Literature in the Reading and Language Arts Department of the School of Education and Human Services at Oakland University in Rochester, Michigan.
+I teach courses graduate and undergraduate courses in children’s and young adult literature and language arts methods.
+I completed my doctoral studies at Michigan State University with a focus on children’s literature, teacher education and the intersections of Literature, Library Science, and Literacy.

 I am mother of two daughters, wife, friend, teacher, dog owner, avid reader and tea drinker.
 At other times in my life I have been a violist, alumni coordinator, and children’s museum education director.
 I grew up in Traverse City, Michigan and as a result, love water but not snow.

 There are many people that are devotees of children’s and young adult literature across a variety of fields, disciplines and locations: teachers, librarians, scholars, parents, authors, illustrators, publishers, and bloggers.
 I am continually fascinated by the ways that these communities do (and sometimes don’t) intersect with each other.
 Engaging across these disciplines enriches my thinking about children’s and young adult literature.